MicrosoftDocs/dynamics-365-ai/ai-docs/sales/add-upnext-widget-form.md

     >[!div class="mx-imgBorder"]
     >![Choose custom entity form](media/sa-choose-custom-entity-form.png "Choose custom entity form")
     >[!NOTE]
     >Here we are using custom lead form as an example to add up next widget for leads.
-For Opportunities, you can perform the steps described in the procedure with opportunity form selector.
+For other record types, you can perform the steps described in the procedure with custom form selector.
 5. Select the open in new tab icon (![open in new tab icon](media/sa-open-new-tab.png "open in new tab icon")) and the form designer tab opens.
     >[!div class="mx-imgBorder"]
     >![Entity form in designer](media/sa-powerapps-form-designer.png "Entity form in designer")